 MSW Boston University School of Social Work (2011), summa cum laude, concentration in Macro Practice

 Stephanie C. Edwards is a PhD student in Theological Ethics.
 Formerly a non-profit management and social services professional, her primary research interests include theological interpretations of trauma, communal traumatic experience, and corresponding theological/social ethics.

 During her dual masters, she was a graduate fellow at the Boston University Pardee Center for the Study of the Longer-Range Future, completing work that brought theological nuance and ethical construction into conversation with communities traumatized by natural disasters (inspired by her year living in post-Katrina New Orleans with the Jesuit Volunteer Corps).
-This research was presented at the 2011 LSU Mardi Gras Conference exploring interdisciplinary trauma work and scholarship, and is pending publication.

 Craig A. Ford, Jr., is currently a doctoral student and a Margaret O’Brien Flatley Fellow in Theological Ethics.
 He researches topics at the intersection of moral theology, epistemology, and theological anthropology, and he is principally interested in the formation of the conscience in the Christian tradition.
 Craig’s scholarship attempts to integrate insights from critical theory in addition to insights from studies of race, sex, gender, sexual orientation, and socioeconomic class into a moral theology that constructively engages canonical figures in the Christian theological past.